cconn8/NFT-Project/README.md

 Data is collected using an ADXL345 accelerometer interfacing a RaspberryPi 4 and transmitted over a socket session using the socketio library for Python on the client side and Javascript on the server side.
 The server receives the data and uploads it to the Inter Planetary File System, from which a content ID (hash of the data) is returned, triggering a call to the NFT Smart Contract.
 The NFT smart contract subsequently mints (creates) an NFT record of the data, rendering the reference image (NFT) to the frontend GUI.
 The NFT application comprises a WebApp using React on the frontend and Node.js on the backend.
 The goal of this project was to implement a full stack IoT system with the added features of web3 integration to prove Data Ownership and Traceability.

 ### Credits:
-DAPP University Open Source Blockchain Starter kit developed by Ethan-Crypto leveraged as a starting point for the project on NFT side.
+* DAPP University Open Source Blockchain Starter kit developed by Ethan-Crypto leveraged as a starting point for the project on NFT side.
 The code can be found here: https://github.com/dappuniversity/starter_kit_2/tree/c7557aa2518c4338f1562abe3afd03ae244d42ef

-Thanks @Ethan-Crypto
+* Smart contract guidelines and templates used from Openzeppelin.com: https://docs.openzeppelin.com/contracts/3.x/erc721

+* DAPP university bootcamp for blockchain development was excellent for learning the ins and outs of blockchain/NFT development.
+Tutorials and Bootcamps can be found here: https://www.dappuniversity.com/bootcamp

 ### Points to note:
 * Initial development can be seen on the Master Branch, however moved the project to main for further development after deciding to leverage the starter kit